Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • strong;

-• the presence of calculi in the kidneys;
+• the presence of stones in the kidneys;

-• the occurrence of a tumor in the pelvis.
+• the appearance of a tumor in the pelvis area.

-The most gentle method of surgical intervention is laparoscopic plastic.
-The meaning of its implementation lies in the fact that through the small incisions made, a laparoscope is introduced, which is a tube with a screen at the end.
-With the help of such a device, a narrow section of the ureter is replaced by a new wide junction of this organ and the renal pelvis created by surgeons.
-This contributes to the normal restoration of urine flow.
+The most gentle method of surgical intervention is laparoscopic plastic surgery.
+The idea behind it is that a laparoscope, which is a tube with a screen at the end, is inserted through small incisions.
+With the help of such a device, a narrow section of the ureter is replaced by a new wide connection between this organ and the renal pelvis created by surgeons.
+This contributes to the normal restoration of urine outflow.

-Such surgical intervention is performed at any stage of the disease.
-After that, the baby spends one week in the hospital.
+This type of surgery is performed at any stage of the disease.
+After this, the baby spends one week in the hospital.

 The child must be registered with a urologist.
 For preventive purposes, the baby should take uroseptics for two weeks.
-In addition, during the first year after the operation, it is recommended to regularly take a urine test.
+In addition, during the first year after surgery, it is recommended to regularly take urine tests.

 Treatment with folk remedies

-In the presence of a disease such as hydronephrosis of the kidneys in newborns, treatment with folk remedies involves the elimination of the obvious symptoms of this pathology.
+In the presence of a disease such as renal hydronephrosis in newborns, treatment folk remedies involves eliminating the obvious symptoms of this pathology.

-• 50 g of adonis herb, oat grain, field horsetail, bearberry, nettle leaves and 150 g of birch leaves;
+• 50 g each of Adonis grass, oat grain, horsetail, bearberry, nettle leaves and 150 g of birch leaves;

-• 250 g of bearberry and birch buds, 50 g of hoofed, horsetail and knotweed each, 75 g of beans and corn stigmas;
+• 250 g each of bearberry and birch buds, 50 g each of hoofed grass, horsetail and knotweed, 75 g each of bean leaves and corn silks;

 • 150 g each of juniper fruits, birch leaves and dandelion roots.

-To prepare a tincture, 100 g of any collection is poured with a liter of boiling water, boiled for 10 minutes, then poured into a thermos along with the green mass and left overnight.
-Strain and drink a 100 g tincture before meals.
+To prepare the tincture, 100 g of any collection is poured into a liter of boiling water, boiled for 10 minutes, then poured into a thermos along with the green mass and left overnight.
+Strain and drink 100 g of tincture before meals.
 The course of treatment lasts 4 months, with a break of 2 weeks, after which it is continued.

-For children, it is necessary to prepare a tincture in the following daily dose of herbal collection:
+For children, it is necessary to prepare the tincture in such a daily dose herbal collection:

 • up to 1 year - 0.5 tsp;